ucla-oarc-web/rag-for-open-source-llms/Readme.md

    - Ensure “Enable host networking” is enabled in your Docker settings.
    - Alternatively, configure port forwarding or SSH tunnels.

+3. **Documents for the knowledge base**
+   - You will get an error if you do not create the document folder and add txt documents at `app/documents`.
 ---

 ## Components